openluckteam/openluck-docs/developers/technology.md

     IPFS is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 Pinata is a pin service for NFTs file store.

-    Pinata is a IPFS pin service provider, it makes NFTs file storage easy for everyone
+    Pinata is a IPFS pin service provider, it makes NFTs file storage easy for everyone.

 * **ThirdPartServices >> Moralis**